waynechoidev/waynechoi.dev/posts/pbr-rendering.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XrfiBfOx1LE?si=N0abz-D93HKovMzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I've implemented PBR rendering using OpenGL.
-Primarily, I based my implementation on the code from [Learn OpenGL](https://learnopengl.com/) and made modifications to align with my intentions.
-I'll focus more on implementation rather than delving into mathematical and physical theories.
+Primarily, this project was developed with reference to the content available at [Learn OpenGL](https://learnopengl.com/).
+The ideas presented on that website served as inspiration for this implementation.
+Additionally, the code from [IBL Baker](https://www.derkreature.com/iblbaker) was also consulted for further enhancements.
+I'll focus more on implementation rather than delving into mathematical and physical theories on this post.

 The following code snippets are intended to supplement the concepts explained as needed and may not represent exact implementations.
 The complete implementation can be found in the repository link below.